 Research by the Sense of Smell Institute indicates that while people’s visual recall of images sinks to approximately 50% after only three months, they recall smells with a 65% accuracy after an entire year.
-Similarly, a study carried out at the Rockefeller University shows that in the short term we remember just 1% of what we touch, 2% of what we hear, 5% of what we see, 15% of what we taste and 35% of what we smell.
+Similarly, a study carried out at the Rockefeller University shows that in the short term we remember just 1% of what we touch, 2% of what we hear, 5% of what we see, 15% of what we taste, and 35% of what we smell.
 Compelling evidence, to say the least.

 Mental connections to brands are indeed strengthened by physical interactions.
 And yes, an individual’s actual experience of said commodities can be an incredibly powerful tool in marketing them; driving sales, improving brand image and perception, winning and increasing customer loyalty as well as raising awareness.

 It is obvious that if we are marketing a bar of chocolate, it makes sense, in an experiential setting, to afford participants the opportunity to smell and taste the product.
-Similarly, if a campaign wants to put consumers in mind of a rainforest, it follows that a carefully selected tropical scent will help to achieve this.
+Similarly, if a campaign wants to put consumers in mind of a rainforest, it follows that a carefully selected tropical scent or sound will help to achieve this.
 This is all rather straightforward as the olfactory elements here are congruent with what is being marketed.

-What you may not be aware of is that certain scents, at face value wholly unrelated to the subject matter, have the power, when delivered correctly, to affect consumers’ moods, judgements and sense of well-being, as well as how they perceive and feel about the brands, products, services, environments and people they encounter in its presence; not to mention how long, accurately and to what degree they recall that experience.
+What you may not be aware of is that certain scents, at face value wholly unrelated to the subject matter, have the power, when delivered correctly, to affect consumers’ moods, judgments, and sense of well-being, as well as how they perceive and feel about the brands, products, services, environments, and people they encounter in its presence; not to mention how long, accurately and to what degree they recall that experience.

 For example, did you know that wearing certain floral-spice fragrances can reduce a woman's perceived weight by as much as 7%?
 Or that in the presence of certain citric aromas, men often perceive women around them to be on average 6 years younger than they actually are?

-I am certainly not advocating that anyone should want to be perceived as weighing less or appearing younger.
+We are certainly not advocating that anyone should want to be perceived as weighing less or appearing younger.
 However, as a marketer one would have to be missing a sense or two not to realize the value of such cognitive biases, even if they are, as in these cases and as is often the case with olfaction, culture-dependent.

 Furthermore, it is possible to deliver scents whereby they communicate directly with the subconscious, without the conscious mind ever being made aware.
 One can even target a scent at the subconscious, whilst simultaneously delivering an altogether different message, still through olfaction, to the conscious mind of the same individual.
 With such tactics, the incredible can be readily achieved and truly immersive experiences generated.

-Although I have focussed somewhat on olfactory marketing here, it is important to realize that the most efficacious approach is a multisensory communication strategy, making use, wherever possible, of each of the five human senses.
+Although We have focused somewhat on olfactory marketing here, it is important to realize that the most efficacious approach is a multisensory communication strategy, making use, wherever possible, of each of the five human senses.
 An experiential installation incorporating an element of fragrance and/or flavor coupled with a low-volume ambient soundscape is likely to be more effective than any single one of these elements featured in isolation.